yuanting0505/go-practice/section8/README.md

 run instances remotely; otherwise run local instances on different ports with fake time zones.

+My implementation is to serve as multiple servers, not a client of multiple servers.

 clock2 link: https://github.com/adonovan/gopl.io/blob/master/ch8/clock2/clock.go

 ### How to run